dsherret/dax/README.md

 const commandBuilder = new CommandBuilder() .cwd("./subDir")
-  .stdout("captured") // output to stdout and pipe to a buffer .noThrow();
+  .stdout("inheritPiped") // output to stdout and pipe to a buffer .noThrow();

 const otherBuilder = commandBuilder